 '''

 arangosync abort outgoing sync \

 --master.endpoint=<endpoints of sync masters in source datacenter> \

 --auth.user=<username used for authentication of this command> \

+outh recommended for such users.

 '''

 --auth.password=<password of auth.user>

 Reversing synchronization direction

 If you want to reverse the direction of synchronization (e.g. after a failure in datacenter A and you switched to the datacenter B for fallback), you must first stop (or abort) the original synchronization.